Providenciales Duty-Free Shopping

-Many countries impose a tax, or customs duty, on some types of imported goods or items.
-Generally, luxury items such as jewelry, alcohol, leather goods, and perfume, are more likely to incur customs duty, and are also more likely to have higher duty rates than food and other essentials.
+Many countries impose a tax or customs duty on some types of imported goods or items.
+Generally, luxury items such as jewelry, alcohol, leather goods, and perfume are more likely to incur customs duty, and are also more likely to have higher duty rates than food and other essentials.

-customs exemptions, so it’s possible for visitors to purchase duty-free items such as alcohol prior to departure from their home country, and then bring the products into the Turks and Caicos to consume during their stay.
+Residents and visitors to the Turks and Caicos are allowed certain customs exemptions, so it’s possible for visitors to purchase duty-free items such as alcohol prior to departure from their home country, and then bring the products into the Turks and Caicos to consume during their stay.
 Visitors can then do the same on their return, and bring duty-free items home.

-Drinking Age and Purchasing Alcohol in Turks and Caicos
+Drinking Age and Purchasing Alcohol

 The Turks and Caicos has a minimum drinking age of 18.
 Identification may be requested by shops and stores for persons appearing younger than 21.

 Returning With Goods to Your Home Country

 Many countries allow returning residents to bring in certain amounts of goods without incurring customs duty.
 There’s often a monetary value limit, and an allowance of alcohol, tobacco products, and perfume.